cloudposse/docs/content/faq/disallow-prod-staging-communication.md

 ## Answer

-Yes, without knowing your product, we would generally (100%) advocate disallowing all forms of connectivity between staging and production environments.
-Do not blur the lines.
-It should be extremely difficult/cumbersome to move data out of production to make compliance with PCI/SOC easier.
+Yes, generally advocate disallowing all forms of connectivity between staging and production environments.
+We achieve this by operating multiple AWS accounts and not using VPC peering between them.
+This is because we do not want to blur the lines between production and staging.
+It should be extremely difficult/cumbersome to move data out of production, plus this also makes compliance with PCI/SOC easier.
+Unfortunately we've seen it happen too many times where companies prematurely launch services that have dependencies on staging resources, which is a huge mistake.
+To avoid this from accidentally happening, make it impossible to connect between environments.